 - Gently wash the herbs under cold running water.

-How to Dry Herbs Yourself
+How to Dry Herbs Yourself in a Dehydrator

-- Gather the herbs in bunches.
+- Gather prepared herbs into bunches.

 - Place each bunch inside its own paper bag so the herbs are upside down.